therealahrion/ViPER4Android-FX-Legacy/INSTRUCTIONS.md

 9. Add any build props you want removed into the unity-props-remove.prop
 10. Add any possibly conflicting files you want removed/wiped before install into the unity-file-wipe.sh
-11. Add any config/policy/mixer patches you want added into the aml-patches.sh (audio module only)
+11. Add any config/policy/mixer patches you want added into the aml-patches.sh (audio module only) 11a.
+Any patching of xml files with xmlstarlet should go into aml-xml-patches.sh
-12. Add the removal of your patches into the aml-patches-remove.sh (audio module only)
+12. Add the removal of your patches into the aml-patches-remove.sh (audio module only) 12a.
+Any removal patching of xml files with xmlstarlet should go into aml-xml-patches-rem.sh
 13. Add any other config/policy/mixer patches you want removed/wiped (may conflict with your patches) before install into the aml-patches-wipe.sh (audio module only)
+ 13a.
+Any wipe patching of xml files with xmlstarlet should go into aml-xml-patches-wipe.sh
 14. Add any custom permissions needed into config.sh (this will apply to both magisk and system installs) (default permissions is 755 for folders and 644 for files)
  14a.
 DON'T MODIFY ANY OTHER PARTS OF CONFIG.SH (this is different from normal magisk modules)
 15. Add any custom install/uninstall logic to unity-customrules1.sh (follow the instructions inside) 15a.
 This is where you would put your stuff for any custom files and whatever else isn't taken care of already

 *NOTE FOR PATCHING: patches for audio_effects need to be put into both system/etc/audio_effects (CONFIG_FILE) and /vendor/etc/audio_effects (V_CONFIG_FILE)
+*NOTE FOR XMLSTARLET: you may need to have the command write to a temporary files and then replace the original file with the temporary one for it to work
 ________________________________________________________________________________________________________________________________________________________________________

 TIMEOFEXEC VALUES - when the customrules file will execute in the (un)installer script